 Table 5 provides estimates of the triple interaction term as described above.
 The first row of the table shows the effect on MUP1A products.
 Note that these coefficients are very similar to MUP1 coefficients listed as β_5 in Table 3.
-The second row for θ_7 tests if $\theta_A = \theta_B$.
-Since we do not reject the null, it shows that England/Wales before/after DD estimate for MUP1A products is same as that for MUP1B products.
+The second row for θ_7 tests if $\beta{1A} = \beta{1B}$.
+In two of the three cases we do not reject the null which indicates that England/Wales before/after DD estimate for MUP1A products is same as that for MUP1B products.
 In turn, this lends support to our identification assumption for DDD estimates provided earlier.